 Great service in retailing isn’t a secret formula—it’s mostly a matter of the quantity and quality of employees.
 A retailer who wants to improve service simply hires more and better people.
 And all would, if price competition didn’t constrain expenses.
 The challenge is in finding the balance between service and price that appeals to customers.

-When customers choose a store they’re choosing the service and amenities they’re willing to pay for.
+When retail customers choose a store they’re choosing the service and amenities they’re willing to pay for.
 But just having to choose is frustrating.
 Everyone wants to believe they can get low prices without compromises in service.
 Occasionally it works out; often it leads to disappointment and dissatisfaction.

-Satisfied customers might do business with us again.
+Satisfied retail customers might do business with us again.
 We’ve proven ourselves a trustworthy source, even if only one of many.

 Dissatisfied customers have longer memories and look for opportunities to warn others away.
 They’re expensive enemies to have.